Gut Grünholz

 How long should I spend visiting?

-A visit to Gut Grünholz typically lasts a few hours, allowing time to explore the manor and its surroundings thoroughly.
+A visit to Gut Grünholz typically requires a few hours to fully explore the manor house and its grounds, allowing time for appreciation and reflection.

 Is photography allowed?